javireqs/javireqs.github.io/_pages/projects.md

 ## Web Projects {#web-projects}

-## [Your Javascript Projects Title]
+## Javascript - HTML - CSS

-## [Your Bash/Unix Script Title]
-This web project demonstrates [brief description of the script or project].
+This web project demonstrates a simple webpage.
 You can explore the repository by following the link below.

 - [View Web Projects Repository on Github](https://github.com/javireqs/web-projects)